besod/Online-Media-Sentiment-Tracker/Online-Media-Sentiment-Tracker/README.md

 ### Online-Media-Sentiment-Tracker
 Online media sentiment tracker is written in python to crawl websites.
+The program scrapes news websites using search words from a database.
+Category and search words list is already created in sqlite.User can update categories and search words in the table.
+The scraped title, url and article of website is then printed in the terminal.
+It also saves the scraped articles in sqlite database.

 ### Description
 As we consume news online we get a glimpse of current events.But it's difficult to keep track of how much attention is devoted to different